CRYPTO STANDARDS

 ETSI

 EU standards were particularly successful in mobile communication such as GSM.
-These standards were originally driven through
+These standards were originally driven through CEPT (European Conference on Post and Telecommunications Administrations).

-CEPT (European Conference on Post and Telecommunications Administrations).
-In 1988, ETSI took over, and in 2001 GSM standardisation
+In 1988, ETSI took over, and in 2001 GSM standardisation was transferred to the global 3GPP.

-ETSI ESI
+ETSI TC ESI

 ETSI activities on electronic signatures are coordinated by Technical Committee (TC)